 I learned how to help people ensure that their wishes were respected and that their loved ones would be cared for no matter what life would bring.
 I explained these things to people, to my clients and their family members.
 I showed them these exciting features that could be included in their plans.
 Their eyes would get wide.
 They would say things like, “I didn’t even know that was possible!
 I need that!”

-Now, I feel I can bring that kind of comfort, hope, and feeling of security for the future to the families that I’ve loved most of my life.
+Now, I feel I can bring that kind of comfort, hope, and feeling of security for the future to the families that put their trust in me.
 Yes, estate planning is a business.
 But, for me, it’s something much more: It’s my calling, and it’s one I’m very proud of.